chandrakellwan/SoundSee/README.md

 # SoundSee - visual beat maker

-Individual Project: Focused on simplicity of UX (User eXperience)
+Focused on simplicity of UX/UI design

 SoundSee is a visual beat maker which turns your computer into a musical instrument.